“Don’t worry mom, you’re going to die before me” – Kaylee Jackson supports the worldwide fight against breast cancer

 If discovered early and if treatments could be applied worldwide, 400 000 lives could be saved every year.

 A personal story you won’t forget

-Before we tell you anything about our own activities to support the work against breast cancer, you have to read this story from augustinterupted.com.
+We want to share this story from augustinterupted.com.
 Marie was only 34 years old and a young executive climbing the corporate ladder, living the life of her dreams when she got diagnosed with breast cancer.
-Read a piece of her heartbreaking story here.

 Don’t worry mom, you’re going to die before me

 “On August 12, 2011, I heard these six words while sitting half-naked in an exam room at St. Barnabas Hospital – “We are dealing with Breast Cancer.”
 Just like that, my doctor didn’t beat around the bush or try to avoid the inevitable.

 She knew from one look at my ultrasound that it was cancer.
 Speechless, my mother and I stared at each other for a few seconds and then all I could come up with to console her was, “Don’t worry, mom, you are going to die before me.”
 I’m not sure if she found comfort in that, but we both laughed and I knew that finding humor was the only way to get through this.

 When I was diagnosed with Stage IIb Breast Cancer, I knew from minute one that I would have a bilateral mastectomy.
 Sign me up for the most conservative approach and nice new fake boobs.
 At 34 years old, my plan was to go with the odds and choose the surgery that would give me the best chance of survival.